 Specific research areas: Extreme value theory, limit theorems for martingales, self-large deviations, saddle-point approximations, nonparametric estimation, change-point analysis and mixture models.

 Specialities of individual researchers

 Dr Lamiae Azizi

-Graphical modelling, Variational methods, Classification; Spatial and spatio-temporal modelling, Applications of statistics to complex diseases (e.g. Cancers), fMRI and Genomics data.
+Graphical modelling and Variational Techniques, Bayesian non-parametrics, Bayesian modelling, clustering and classification; and spatial and spatio-temporal modeling.
+Applications of interest include image analysis, complex diseases (e.g. Cancers), FMRI and Genomics data.

 Associate Professor Jennifer Chan